nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :exclamation: **Danger**<br>

-Editing information is one-way (i.e. You cannot revert your command).<br>
+Editing of information is one-way (i.e. You cannot revert your command).<br>

 We are working to have an undo feature in the future.
 Sorry for the inconvenience caused.